Bram van Eijk

-Bram van Eijk (born 19 October 1996) is a Dutch football player who plays for Capelle.
+Bram van Eijk (born 19 October 1996) is a Dutch footballer who plays as a left back for VV Capelle.

 Club career

 Van Eijk played in the Feyenoord academy and joined FC Utrecht in 2015.
 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 19 August 2016 in a game against De Graafschap.

 He joined amateur side VV Capelle in summer 2017.